allanadair/awsutils/README.rst

 awsutils represents a grab bag of utilities that make life easier when working with amazon web services.

-Currently there is only a utility that allows a user to open a SSH connection to an instance based on its ``Name`` tag.
+Currently there two utilities for using SSH and SCP connections to instances based on the value of their respective ec2 ``Name`` tags.

 This package depends on the ``awscli`` package and a proper configuration.
 To configure the Amazon CLI, please see the official documentation: